-We work collaboratively with other farmers, organisations and policy makers to help bring about a transition to more sustainable food and farming systems.
-We value the sharing of knowledge and ideas, and believe in the importance of using the farm as an educational place which demonstrates sustainable farming practice.
+We collaborate with farmers and organisations who share our values and are working towards a more sustainable future.
+We believe in the importance of using the farm as an educational place which demonstrates sustainable farming practice.

 In collaboration with the Sustainable Food Trust we have initiated and maintain our own benchmarking system which measures a range of sustainability metrics including soil, water and biodiversity.